“And He was giving them a parable to show that at all times they ought to pray and not faint” (Luke 18:1).

 I certainly do not get all my prayers answered.

 Oh my.
 Did I pray for her?
 Surely, I must have.
-Were my prayers determinative?
-(That is, did they make the difference?)
+Were my prayers the difference?
 God knows.

 Some of my prayers the Lord answers with a solid “yes.”
 But “no” is the answer some of the time.
 Others He answers later and in such unexpected ways that I may not even recognize that this was His answer to my request.

-I said to my friend, “I am perfectly fine with Him answering my prayers for my loved ones forty years from now, long after I’m in Heaven.”
+I told my friend, “I am perfectly fine with God answering my prayers for my loved ones forty years from now, long after I’m in Heaven.”

 “But yes, I believe He will.”